Sanjoy Kishan

-Sanjoy Kishan (born January 26, 1970 in Dhelakhat, Assam) is a Bharatiya Janata Party politician from Assam.
+Sanjoy Kishan (born 26 January 1970 in Dhelakhat, Assam) is a Bharatiya Janata Party politician from Assam, India.
 He was elected to the Assam Legislative Assembly election in 2016, representing the Tinsukia constituency.

 Early life

 Sanjoy Kishan was born on 26 January 1970 to the late Mohanlal Kishan and the late Bisoka Kishan in Dhelakhat.
 He is a Class X (matric) pass.

-Political Career
+Political career

 He was elected in 2016 to the Assembly for Tinsukia.
-He became a minister in Sarbananda Sonowal’s cabinet, and is currently a minister in Himanta Biswa Sarma’s cabinet.
+He became a minister in Sarbananda Sonowal's cabinet, and is currently a minister in Himanta Biswa Sarma's cabinet.

 Personal life

-He married Rahil Mundu Kishan on 20 July 2004, with whom he has two daughters.
+He married Rahil Mundu Kishan on 20 July 2004.
+They have two daughters.